mikeduglas/ActiveScripting/README.md

 Windows Search allows requests against remote machine as well, all you need is machine name:
 >               SELECT System.ItemPathDisplay FROM MACHINENAME.SystemIndex

+You can add folders to Search Index using [this project](https://github.com/mikeduglas/Search-API).